Karaage-Cluster/karaage/docs/admin/introduction.rst

 --------
 * Can store user information and/or posix account information in LDAP/Active Directory/passwd file.
 * Email notifications.
-* Auto account creation - Allow project leaders to manager their users.
+* Auto account creation - Allow project leaders to manage their users.
 * Applications work flow - Users can apply for accounts and be approved by project leaders.
 * Usage reporting.
 Report on a per institute, per project or per user for CPU usage.
 * Track usage of software and versions.
 Keep track of what software (and version) and type of jobs a user is running.